drozdziak1/drozdziak1.github.io/_drafts/kernel-safari-4.md

 ---
 layout: post
-title: "Kernel Safari #4: The Linux kernel source tree explained"
+title: "Kernel Safari #4: The (source) Tree of the Knowledge of Good and Evil"
 author: Stan Drozd
 date: 2017-07-31 08:00:00 +0200
-categories: dsp17
+categories: kernel-safari
-excerpt: "Climb the tree, seize the fruit"
+excerpt: "Will you dare to seize the forbidden fruit?"
-tags: dsp17 tutorial kernel modules c compilation
+tags: tutorial kernel modules c compilation tree signing
 ---

 Hiya!
-At this point you must have noticed that I took a small hiatus from the blog for a couple weeks.
-I spent that time primarily on learning about some of the cool stuff that happens outside the kernel realm.
+It trully is good to be back.
+I took a small hiatus from the blog for a couple weeks, and I spent that time primarily on learning about some of the cool stuff that happens outside the kernel realm.
 I believe that too much specialization can do to a brain what an undiversified diet does to a body.

 Today we're going to talk about the kernel source directory and how to find your way around it.
 We'll cover the basic purpose of every top-level directory and talk more in-depth about the ones which you'll be peeking into the most often.
+Also, it's a good idea to talk about the patterns occuring in the directory layout in different places around the source tree.

 ```plain
 -rw-r--r--   1 drozdziak1 drozdziak1  18693 2016-09-07  COPYING